 Artist Bio

-Her creative labor and performance work earned her the 2015 Sage Award for Outstanding Performer, 2016 McKnight Artist Fellowship for Dance, as well as being named “25 to Watch” by Dance Magazine in 2017 among other honors.
-Her work has been funded by the Minnesota State Arts Board and the McKnight Foundation.
+Her dance and performance work with Aniccha Arts and Ananya Dance Theatre earned her the 2015 Sage Award for Outstanding Performer, 2016 McKnight Artist Fellowship for Dance, and being named “25 to Watch” by Dance Magazine in 2017 among other honors.
+As she journeys as an independent artist, choreographer and creative, she often shares her work with other artists, community members and friends/family along the way.

 Present Moments (a chronology)

 After working with mentor Eiko Otake, for her 2016 McKnight Artist Fellowship, Vairavan began to create experimental dance works through site-specific and durational performance explorations.
+Vairavan was again invited to work with artist Eiko Otake during her 2019 residency in Macalester College, as part of Otake’s Duet Project.
 Her creative choices led her to receive the 2018 Naked Stages Fellowship for emerging choreographers/theatre artists, where she was mentored by Sharon Bridgforth and the team at Pillsbury House + Theatre.
-Vairavan currently experiments in transdisciplinary and collaborative artistic work between poetry, visual art and dance primarily.
-Read more about her work, One Removed in Fragments: Reflecting on Choreographers’ Evening 2018 and Meet the Artists of Choreographers’ Evening 2018.

-Her more recent creative explorations led her to offer her own classes.
 In December 2019, Vairavan began sharing her performance methodology and creative thinking through a BIPOC (Black, Indigenous, People of Color)-centered creative liberation practice, called Balance + Boundaries, for artists of all disciplines seeking to explore and expound on their movement practices within their own work.
-The series seeded an artist collective called The Vibrants in March 2020 over the pandemic.
-The Vibrants are a collective of women of color artists who center their liberation and rest.
-In 2020-2021, Vairavan received (and was humbled by) the recognition of Springboard for the Arts’ 20/20 Artist Fellowship.
-The (former) fellowship supports BIPOC and Native artists who are creating tools, pathways and systems of support for artists in their communities.
+The series also seeded an artist collective called The Vibrants in March 2020.

-Contemporary Foundations (a reflection)
+Contemporary Foundations (a history)